-The NNR car parks at Morris’s Bridge, Roundthorn Bridge and Bettisfield (Worlds End) are open.
-In addition, the car park at the Shed Yard is also open, which provides parking for the History Trail.
+There are free-of-charge car parks at Morris’s Bridge, Roundthorn Bridge and Bettisfield (Worlds End) .
+In addition, there is a car park at the Shed Yard that provides parking for the History Trail.

 If you use the Shed Yard car park, please respect the residents who live along the lane to the car park, and be sure to close the gate behind you.

 Please remember when visiting the site to:

 - Respect the local environment, people and wildlife.

 - Follow the countryside code.

 - Please follow the Government Advice on Accessing Green Spaces in England.